spryker/spryker-docs/docs/marketplace/dev/architecture-overview/marketplace-in-back-office.md

 {% info_block warningBox  %}

 Don't put any business logic into your GUI modules.
-In all cases, business logic should reside in a principal module (e.g., `ProductGui` resides in `Product`).
+In all cases, business logic should reside in a principal module (for example, `ProductGui` resides in `Product`).

 {% endinfo_block %}